chrisosaurus/icarus/docs/language/mutability/proposal_three/permissions.md

 However as we know how append works, we know that this call is useless

-it will take a frozen l and frozen a, it will then store that frozen a on the frozen l, it will then return
+it will take a frozen l and frozen x, it will then store that frozen x on the frozen l, it will then return

 overall this makes no actual observable changes